Cannabis in New Jersey: Medical use

 On January 18, 2010, outgoing governor Jon Corzine signed a number of bills into law on his last day in office, including S. 119, the Compassionate Use Medical Marijuana Act, permitting the use of medical cannabis for persons with listed conditions: cancer, glaucoma, multiple sclerosis, HIV/AIDS, seizure disorder, Lou Gehrig's disease, severe muscle spasms, muscular dystrophy, inflammatory bowel disease, Crohn's disease and any terminal illness (defined as an illness for which a physician certifies that the patient will die within one year).
 The law allows the New Jersey health department to create rules to add other illnesses to the list.
 The law did not allow patients to grow their own marijuana; instead, the plant must be acquired through "alternate treatment centers" licensed by the state.
 Caregivers for patients are permitted to collect marijuana on behalf of the patient, but the caregiver must be designated and cleared by a criminal background check.

 Enrollment in the medical marijuana program was initially small, which was attributed to costs, the rigid limitations of the program, and "the small number of doctors willing to recommend patients," as well as resistance to the program by New Jersey Governor Chris Christie, who in 2014 called the medical program a "front for legalization" of marijuana.
 In 2011, New Jersey was described as having the strictest medical marijuana law among the 16 states that at the time permitted medical marijuana.

+The medical marijuana program, now officially known as New Jersey's Medicinal Cannabis Program, allows patients who are registered to access cannabis-based treatments with licensed healthcare practitioners and state-regulated dispensaries.
+The program was formed under CUMMA (the Compassionate Use Medical Marijuana Act) and developed by the Jake Honig Compassionate Use Medical Cannabis Act.
+Patients are able to receive cannabis prescriptions of up to 84 grams every 30 days which can be filled at Alternative Treatment Centers (ATCs) or certified dispensaries.

 In 2013, the parents of a two-year-old with Dravet syndrome confronted Christie, who signed a bill allowing access for sick children to medical marijuana in what was later dubbed the "pot for tots" controversy.

 As of 2015, 5,540 patients were registered as part of the program, along with 355 caregivers authorized to buy on behalf of ill patients.
 As of 2017, there were 11,659 qualified patients in the state, mostly adults.

 Under New Jersey's medical-marijuana law, up to a maximum of six alternate treatment centers receive contracts from the state.
 These centers, which must be nonprofit, have the exclusive right to produce and sell medical marijuana in New Jersey.
 The first dispensary opened in December 2012 in Montclair.
 By October 2015, four additional centers had opened, in Egg Harbor Township, Woodbridge, Bellmawr, and Cranbury.
 In July 2017, the state issued a sixth and final permit, to the non-profit Harmony Foundation, allowing it to cultivate marijuana in Secaucus; after receiving an additional permit, Harmony opened a dispensary in Secaucus in June 2018.